When you and I hear the word sober, we automatically think of alcohol intake, self-restraint, and a popular twelve-step program.

 Abiding in the Vine,

 Please consider leaving me a comment.
 I would love to get to know you.

-Would you consider signing up for my post by email?
+Would you also consider signing up to receive my posts by email?
 That would be such an encouragement to me.
 Thanks!

 I have linked this post to one of these fine blog parties:

 The post “Sober: KJV Bible Word Study Series” was first published on Desert Rain.